realworldocaml/book/book/03-modules.md

 away your code; they also serve as abstraction boundaries that divide a program into conceptual units.

-We discuss how modules work as abstraction boundaries, let's describe how OCaml works with files as compilation units.
+We will discuss how modules work as abstraction boundaries, but first let's describe how OCaml works with files as compilation units.

 ## Files as compilation units

 The simplest way of organizing an OCaml program is to have a program live within a single file.
-We'll consider the example a one-file program that removes duplicate lines from an input file.
+Consider the example of a one-file program that removes duplicate lines from an input file.
 That is, the program should read its input a line at a time, printing the line only if it hasn't seen it before.

 In this implementation, we'll use a list to keep track of which lines have been read.
 The program can then be as a single recursive function